Esperaa/meaidevice/README.md

 # _Free_ Device for automatic falling detection !
 ###### author:Esper.S
 ##### helping others is our initiative!
-_target audiences for : The elderly, disables and children_
+_target audiences: The elderly, disables and children_

 ## **Outdoor falling detection**